Cat lying in the dark with her eyes closed

 While felines can see well in faint light, complete darkness creates difficulty, even for their keen eyesight.

-Cats have a remarkable structure.
-In their eyes, it is called the tapetum lucidum, which helps improve their vision at night.
+Cats have a remarkable structure in their eyes called the tapetum lucidum, which helps improve their vision at night.

-This structure reflects and enhances any suitable light, enabling the cats to see well in a dark environment.
-Nonetheless, complete darkness can, in any case, restrict their capacity to see objects.
+This structure reflects and enhances any available light, enabling cats to see well in a dark environment.
+Nonetheless, complete darkness can still restrict their capacity to see objects.

-Cats have a more extensive field of view, around 200 degrees, compared with humans’ roughly 180 degrees; this is a peripheral vision that helps distinguish movement and pursue prey.
+Cats have a more extensive field of view, around 200 degrees, compared with humans’ roughly 180 degrees.
+This peripheral vision helps them distinguish movement and pursue prey.

-A feline can see in the dark because of its eye structure; the pupils are formed more circularly, so the more light shines, the more the pupils allow it to get in.
+A feline can see in the dark because of its eye structure; the pupils are formed more circularly, so the more light shines, the more the pupils allow it to enter.

 When it is not entirely dark, the cat can see with the help of the tapetum lucidum located behind the retina, which reflects light through the retina.

-Some studies say felines can’t see as much detail as people or as many colors.
-Behavioral test results show that cats can recognize blues and greys.
+Some studies say felines can’t see as much detail as humans or as many colors.
+Behavioral test results show that cats can recognize blues and grays.

 Regardless, feline vision suits their lifestyle as crepuscular hunters, making them most effective during twilight when their vision is at its best.